Sexual Assault of a Child in Texas

 We understand that clients who hire us are coming to us with the biggest problems in their lives, and we treat their problems with the care and attention warranted by the problem.
 We seek out the best outcomes by over-preparing, finding weaknesses in the State’s case, through careful negotiations and, when necessary, trial.

+Our Tarrant County child sexual assault defense team has handled hundreds of sexual assault charges.
 All of our partners are former prosecutors.
 We not only know the State’s playbook, in many cases we helped write it.
 We have over half a century of experience handling criminal cases, and we are ready to put our experience to work for you.

 Time is of the Essence